PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed misleading errors when inDS is empty

 0.2.65 (7/20/2010)
   * added more warning for migration of naming convention
   * updated --destSE to accept a list of destinations